 As is usually the case in history, with the conquerors their gods also triumphed, and the gods of the conquered were pushed into the underground, from which they only occasionally emerge as pale memories, ghosts, demons, witches, devils.

 The peaceful life of peasants with equal rights was also over.
 From now on there were, in addition to the modest grave of the common man, splendid princely graves with rich gifts, including sacrificed people.

 A ruler's residence is now on a hill that can be defended well and is being fortified.
 Then city-states emerge that war against one another.
 Centuries of war and destruction were followed by the first advanced civilizations.
 It is the societies that are celebrated in the history books as the cradles of civilization.
 According to most historians, the prerequisite for their development were strictly hierarchically organized, patriarchal systems of rule with well-armed, well-trained, disciplined troops.

-However, after six or seven millennia of war, feminists in particular are beginning to ask whether “war as the father of all things” is really the engine of civilization, or whether peaceful paths, without murder and destruction, would be more beneficial to cultural progress.
-In this current consideration, two systems of rule are compared:
+However, after six or seven millennia of war, feminists in particular are now beginning to ask whether war, as the father of all things, is really the engine of civilization, or whether peaceful ways, without murder and destruction, would be more conducive to cultural progress.
+In this current reflection, two systems of domination are compared:

 The one that has dominated for thousands of years Patriarchy with hierarchical structure - ready to use violence, disciplined, belligerent.
 His God is the God of vengeance in the Old Testament.